abertschi/ad-free/README.md

 [![Kotlin App](https://img.shields.io/badge/Android-Kotlin-green.svg?style=flat)]()  [![codebeat badge](https://codebeat.co/badges/1fc357d9-4c2e-46f6-b847-d295e4de78eb)](https://codebeat.co/projects/github-com-abertschi-ad-free-master)
 # Ad-Free

-Ad Free is a research project attempting to show flaws in the way how Spotify for Android presents audio advertisement.
+Ad Free is a research project attempting to show flaws in the way how audio advertisement is shown on Android.
 It is a proof-of-concept of a modularized Ad Blocker written in Kotlin with a modern and simplistic user interface.

 http://adfree.abertschi.ch